Close

 There have been no material changes and commitments, affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of the report.

 As on the date of this report, the subsidiary companies are Milton Holding Limited and Balasore Metals Pte.
-Limited.
-Balasore Energy Limited, is the only associate Company.
+Limited and Balasore Energy Limited is the only associate Company.
 Further, the company does not have any joint venture.

 A report on the performance and financial position of each of the Subsidiaries and associate Company is included in form AOC -1 which forms part of this report.